BBong119/bbong119.github.io/dbr-basic-info/user-guide/windows/c.md

    - For x64 mode, required DLLs are: x64\DynamsoftBarcodeReaderx64.dll, x64\vcomp110.dll, x64\DynamicPdfx64.dll (for decoding barcodes from PDF files), x64\DynamsoftLicClientx64.dll.

    To test, you can open the Command Prompt and execute the EXE file with a barcode image.

+To deploy your application, make sure the DLLs are in the same folder as the EXE file.
+See the [Distribution](#distribution) section for more details.